Where Everything Fights Everything

 Apple's unified update system and aggressive anti-tracking measures create measurably superior protection against both hackers and advertisers

-Ecosystem integration iphone Wins
+Ecosystem integration iPhone Wins

 Android Phone